openshift/training/beta-3-setup.md

     cd ~/openshift-ansible/
     ansible-playbook playbooks/byo/config.yml

+Once the installer is finished, you can check the status of your environment (nodes) with `osc get node`.
+You'll see something like:

+    NAME                      LABELS        STATUS
+    ose3-master.example.com   Schedulable   <none>    Ready
+    ose3-node1.example.com    Schedulable   <none>    Ready
+    ose3-node2.example.com    Schedulable   <none>    Ready

 Now that we have a larger OpenShift environment, let's examine more complicated application and deployment paradigms.